About Us

 Conductor/Artistic Director

 In 1995, Dr. Hufstader established the El Paso Wind Symphony, a professional concert band composed of music teachers and business people from the El Paso area.
 This group now has a subscription season of five concerts.
-In 2006, the ensemble was invited to perform for the Texas Bandmasters Association Band Symposium and again in 2016.
+In 2006, under his direction, the ensemble was invited to perform for the Texas Bandmasters Association Band Symposium and again in 2016.
 The El Paso Wind Symphony changed its name to El Paso Winds in 2017.